-Key features of the Moonlight Project are:
+Key features of the Project are:

-- JORC (2012) compliant Mineral Resource: - ➤ Historical drilling, drilling by the Group, geological modelling and high density geophysical survey conducted by the Company in 2012 confirm significant tonnage upside potential; - 30 year Mining Right granted; - Environmental licence (EIA) in place for the Moonlight mining area (approved 4 April 2013);
+- > JORC (2012) compliant Mineral Resource; - Historical drilling, drilling by the Group, geological modelling and high density geophysical survey conducted by the Company in 2012 confirm huge tonnage upside potential;

-- Metallurgical test work indicates the potential for high quality concentrate and/or pellets in excess of 69% iron and low deleterious elements possible (DR grade pellets for use in direct reduction iron/electric arc steel-making processes); - The quality of product that can potentially be produced at Moonlight is a clear differentiator against its industry peers, as is the access to infrastructure (port, power and rail); - > Duferco offtake partner (4.5 mtpa plus first right on 1.5 mtpa if not sold domestically).
-South Africa currently has a growing demand for high grade iron ore concentrate and/or pellets for its steel industry; - ➤ Independent valuation 2014 The Mineral Corporation's independent valuation of the Project released to the market on 11 June 2014: - ➤ BEE compliant South African investment company (Business Venture Investments No. 1709 (Proprietary) Limited is to provide a completed bankable feasibility study to Ferrum by 2018/19 at no expense to Ferrum in return for a 39-43% equity position in the Moonlight Project; - Located near Kumba railhead at Thabazimbi (Kumba depleting in grade), Limpopo Province, northern South Africa: - New Eskom power stations being commissioned; - Richards Bay port expansion for iron ore products; and - Local community, Ga-Seleka, has an effective 3% carried interest in the Moonlight Project.
+- ➢ 30 year Mining Right granted; - > Environmental licence (EIA) in place for the Moonlight mining area (approved 4 April 2013); - Metallurgical test work indicates the potential for high quality pellets in excess of 69% iron and low deleterious elements possible (DR grade pellets for use in direct reduction iron/electric arc steelmaking processes); - Low stripping ratio; slurry pipeline>pellet plant at rail head (Thabazimbi); export through Richards Bay; - > Duferco offtake partner (4.5 mtpa plus first right on 1.5 mtpa if not sold domestically); - Independent valuation 2014 The Mineral Corporation's independent valuation of the Project released to the market on 11 June 2014; - Located near Kumba railhead at Thabazimbi (Kumba operation depleting in grade), Limpopo Province, northern South Africa; - > New Eskom power (4,800MW) commissioning first 800MW module; - > Richards Bay port expansion for iron ore products.

-The Ferrum interest in the Moonlight Iron Project is held through the Group's direct and indirect shareholding in Ferrum Iron Ore (Pty) Limited ("FIO"), the shares of which are currently held as to 74% by Ferrum South Africa (Pty) Limited ("FSA") (previously, Nelesco 684 (Pty) Limited) and as to 26% by Mkhombi Investments (Pty) Limited ("MI").
+The Ferrum Crescent interest in the Moonlight Iron Ore Project is held through the Group's direct and indirect shareholding in Ferrum Iron Ore (Pty) Limited, the shares of which are currently held as to 74% by Ferrum South Africa (Pty) Limited ("FSA") (previously, Nelesco 684 (Pty) Limited) and as to 26% by Mkhombi Investments (Pty) Limited ("MI").